zcagray/Earning-Insights-Project/README.md

 # Earning Insights:
 ## Dissecting the Drivers of Average Incomes in the US

 I’m intrigued by the various ways in which individuals earn their livelihoods and the factors that influence their earnings.
-The extent to which certain elements contribute to compensation is a topic of great fascination to me.
+The extent to which certain elements contribute to compensation is a topic of great curiosity to me.

-This analysis aims to uncover insights into how geography, gender, race, education, and experience impact the average salary of an American.
+This analysis aims to uncover insights into how geography, gender, education, and experience impact the average salary of an American.

 ### Dataset